Thayer Thomas: Minnesota Vikings

 After not being selected in the 2023 NFL draft, Thomas signed with the Minnesota Vikings as an undrafted free agent on May 3, 2023.
-He was waived on August 29, 2023, and signed to the practice squad the next day.
-Following the end of the 2023 regular season, the Vikings signed him to a reserve/future contract on January 8, 2024.
+He was waived by Minnesota on August 29, and was re-signed to the team's practice squad the following day.

-Thomas was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.
-He signed a reserve/future contract on January 16, 2025.
+Following the end of the regular season, the Vikings signed Thomas to a reserve/future contract on January 8, 2024.
+Thomas was waived by the Vikings on August 27; he was subsequently re-signed to the practice squad.

-On August 26, 2025, Thomas was waived by the Vikings as part of final roster cuts.
+Thomas signed a reserve/future contract with Minnesota on January 16, 2025.
+On August 26, Thomas was waived by the Vikings as part of final roster cuts.

 Denver Broncos

 On September 2, 2025, Thomas was signed to the Denver Broncos' practice squad.
-On October 14, Thomas was placed on practice squad injured reserve, and was released four days later.
+On October 14, Thomas was placed on the practice squad injured reserve.
+Thomas was released by the Broncos on October 18.

+St. Louis Battlehawks

+On January 14, 2026, Thomas was selected by the St. Louis Battlehawks of the United Football League (UFL).
+He was released on March 10, and re-signed on April 16.

 Personal life

 Thomas is the older brother of Seattle Seahawks linebacker Drake Thomas.